 Trenette is a dried, narrow, flat that is commonly associated with the regions of Liguria and Genoa in Italy.
 It is often served with a pesto in a traditional preparation known as trenette al pesto .

-Reportedly first created in Naples, Italy, by the famed chef Nicola Federico, cannelloni is a tube-like or cylindrical that usually measures three to four inches in length, and is often stuffed with a , , vegetable or fish filling.
+Reportedly first created in Naples, Italy, by the famed chef Nicola Federico, cannelloni is a tube-like or cylindrical types of that usually measures three to four inches in length, and is often stuffed with a , , vegetable or fish filling.

 Born in the south of Italy and named after the Italian language for “corkscrew,” cavatappi is a hollow, spiral-shaped that measures about one inch in length, and sometimes features ridges or grooves on its surface.
 The famous brand Barilla calls this shape Cellentani in honor of a famous Italian singer of the 1960s, Celentano.
-Cavatappi is typically served in tomato-based sauces, and is often paired with cheeses such as provolone, mozzarella and Parmesan, or serve it with our summery caprese recipe.
+Cavatappi is typically served in tomato-based sauces, and is often paired with cheeses such as provolone, mozzarella cheese and Parmesan, or serve it with our summery caprese recipe.

 Made from a flat, square that has been rolled into a tubular shape, garganelli has its roots in the Romagna region of Italy, and is known for its distinctive grooves that are formed by rolling the tubes over a wooden comb.
-Garganelli is frequently enjoyed served al prosciutto e piselli – that is, in a that features a mixture of onions, peas, and salt-cured ham.
+Garganelli is an egg pasta frequently enjoyed served al prosciutto e piselli – that is, in a that features a mixture of onions, peas, and salt-cured ham.

 Cavatelli is named for the Italian verb cavare , which means “to hollow out or carve,” and that’s exactly what this of southern Italian origin looks like-a small, hollowed-out shell, similar to a hot dog bun.
-One of the tastiest , cavatelli is most commonly enjoyed in combination with ricotta and , or with the very famous recipe for cavatelli and broccoli.
+One of the tastiest , cavatelli is most commonly enjoyed in combination with ricotta and a simple , or with the very famous recipe for cavatelli and broccoli.

 This small, seashell-shaped shapes in the region because it is specifically designed to hold more .
 Common applications for conchiglie include pastas, soups and casseroles, like in this originates from Italy, and is one of the most popular Stuffed Shells Recipe with Ricotta, Prosciutto And Peas.